 - has been diagnosed by a healthcare provider by the Veterans Administration and documented in the patient’s record; or

-- has been diagnosed or confirmed by evaluation from a psychiatrist, doctorate psychologist, a doctorate licensed clinical social worker, or a psychiatric APRN
+- has been diagnosed or confirmed by evaluation from a psychiatrist, masters prepared psychologist, a masters prepared licensed clinical social worker, or a psychiatric APRN

 - a terminal illness when the patient’s life expectancy is less than six months